 - 1. For townhomes, interior units may have different lot sizes than exterior or corner units, as long as the average of all lots is not greater than 1,500 square feet. - 2.
 Minimum lot width at the building line on cul-de-sac lots may be less than that required in this Code if a lesser width is necessary to provide for a minimum rear yard. - 3.
 Maximum height is the lesser of feet or stories. - 4.
 Some accessory structures, such as chimneys, stacks, water towers, radio or television antennas, etc. may exceed these height limits with a conditional use permit, per Chapter 16.62 (Chimneys, Spires, Antennas and Similar Structures). - 5.
 Reductions in front yard setbacks for architectural features as described in 16.50.050 are not permitted in the MDRL, MDRH, or HDR zoning districts. - 6.
 Adjustments and Variances to interior side-yard setbacks for all housing types are not allowed. - 7.
-Includes community building floor area if a community building is included.
-Maximum allowed footprint for individual cottage units in a cottage cluster development is 900 SF.
+No side yard setback is required between attached townhomes within the same townhome block.
+The side yard setbacks in this table refer to the setbacks for the townhomes at each end of the townhome block on the side that is not attached to another townhome within the same townhome block.